 By learning these hymns and prayers early, students will be introduced to grammar forms and syntax that will help them advance more quickly in their Latin studies.
 Later, when you introduce ideas like the passive voice or subjunctive, you will be able to point it out in several of the hymns they have already memorized and studied.
 Your students will understand these concepts faster and better as they realize they already know how to use them.
 By using these hymns as an introductory translation text, students in our school have made huge leaps forward in their Latin grammar studies and advanced through new material with less frustration and confusion.
 We wouldn’t conduct a Latin class without it.

 Just imagine, in a few short months, your child will be reciting and singing some of the greatest works of Christian and Latin literature.
 And, to help your pocketbook, the same song book and CD used in Lingua Angelica I are used in Lingua Angelica II.
 You will only need a new Student Book and Teacher Manual.
-Lingua Angelica II covers the 12 more advanced pieces through the same organized and doable method.
+Lingua Angelica II covers more advanced pieces through the same organized and doable method.

 Note: This is not a replacement for a Latin grammar course.
 It is a wonderful translation course for all ages, designed to be used along with any Latin grammar course.
 (Of course, we recommend First Form Latin.)
 Also, by having your students memorize and sing the songs in Lingua Angelica, they will have a great head start before they even begin a Latin grammar course.